 You can HELP our FuturePLAY program

 FuturePLAY is possible in large part because of the support and donations of top leaders from Technology Innovation companies in Vancouver.
-We continue working hard to bring
+We continue working hard to bring more awareness.

-Whether you are a VSB graduate, former teacher, parent, employer, or a community member committed to the quality of public education and the future of your city, FuturePLAY offers many opportunities for involvement.
+Whether you are a VSB graduate, former teacher, parent, employer, or community member committed to the quality of public education and the future of your city, FuturePLAY offers many opportunities for involvement.